eudaq/eudaq/user/timepix3/README.md

 The following parameters can be passed in the configuration in order to influence the decoding behavior of this module:

-* `delta_t_t0`: Integer in nanoseconds to determine the criterion for the indirect T0 detection.
+* `delta_t_t0`: Integer in microseconds as the criterion for the indirect T0 detection.
 If the Timepix3 timestamps jump back by more than this value, a 2nd T0 is assumed to have been recorded.
-The value needs to be passed without units, but a syntax such as `1e3` is supported.
-Defaults to `1e6`.
+The value needs to be passed as an integer without units, but a syntax such as `1e3` is supported.
+Defaults to `1e6` (corresponding to 1s).

 ### Timepix3TrigEvent2StdEventConverter

-The following parameters can be passed...
+No parameters.